wenbinyugroup/ivabs/_sources/ivabs/install/python_setup.rst.txt

     conda activate py3ivabs

+If this is your first time activating this environment, you may some error message printed.
+Follow the instruction in that message to configure your shell.
+More instructions can be found in the official documentation: https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#activating-an-environment.

 Then the command prompt should be something like:

 ..  code-block:: shell

     (py3ivabs) user_name@machine_name: ~$

 For more detailed instructions, see `official documentation <https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html>`_